What Drugs Cause Depression and Anxiety?

 Elderly Individuals and Antidepressants

-Elderly individuals who take antidepressant medications, especially SSRIs, may be at risk of experiencing a severe drop in sodium levels, a condition known as hyponatraemia.
+Elderly individuals who take antidepressant medications, especially SSRIs, may be at risk of experiencing a severe drop in sodium levels, a condition known as hyponatremia.
 This drop in sodium levels can be dangerous and may lead to symptoms similar to depression or side effects of antidepressants.
 In severe cases, it can even cause a person to stop breathing or enter a coma.
 It's important for healthcare professionals to monitor sodium levels in elderly individuals taking antidepressant medications.

 When considering anxiety medications, it's essential to have a thorough discussion with a healthcare professional about the potential benefits and risks associated with each medication.
 The choice of medication should be tailored to the individual's specific needs and medical history.
 Regular follow-ups with a healthcare professional are important to monitor the effectiveness of the medication and manage any potential side effects.